CIFASIS/sb-graph/README.md

-# Set Based Graph 1.0
+# Set--Based Graph Library 1.0

 Set--Based Graphs (SBGs) are regular graphs in which the vertices and edges are grouped in sets allowing sometimes a compact representation.
 SBG were introduced and formally defined [here](https://dl.acm.org/doi/abs/10.1145/3365984.3365991)